EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC supports authentication with raw public keys (RPK) and certificates (Cert) with the requirements that:

-* Party U's SHALL be able to identify Party V's public key using ID_V.
+* Party U SHALL be able to identify Party V's public key using ID_V.

-* Party V's SHALL be able to identify Party U's public key using ID_U.
+* Party V SHALL be able to identify Party U's public key using ID_U.

-ID_U and ID_V either contain the credential used for authentication (x5c) or enable the other party to retrieve the credential used for authentication (kid, x5t, x5u), see {{I-D.schaad-cose-x509}}.
-Party U and Party V MAY use different type of credentials, e.g. one uses RPK and the other Cert.
+ID_U and ID_V SHALL either contain the credential used for authentication (e.g. x5c) or uniquely identify the credential used for authentication (e.g. x5t), see {{I-D.schaad-cose-x509}}.
+Party U and V MAY retrieve the other party's credential out of band.
+HINT_ID_U and HINT_ID_V are optional and contain information about how to retrieve the credential of Party U and Party V, respectively (e.g. x5u), see {{I-D.schaad-cose-x509}}.

+(TBD: Include HINT_ID_ in figure below)

+Party U and Party V MAY use different type of credentials, e.g. one uses RPK and the other uses Cert.
 Party U and Party V MAY use different signature algorithms.

 EDHOC with asymmetric key authentication is illustrated in {{fig-asym}}.